 Synthetic User Monitoring generally requires a good knowledge of multiple types of coding as well as the software components you are going to be using.
 The RapidSpike script editor makes this significantly simpler even for complex user journeys!

-Once you have added a user journey into your account, navigate to the ‘Script Editor; in the left hand sidebar.
+Once you have added a user journey into your account, navigate to the ‘Script Editor’.
 This blank screen is where you will be building your journey.

 Before proceeding to the journey script we have a few setup options.
 You might not know the settings you need yet but knowing the options available is beneficial if you encounter issues further down the line.

-Clicking into the ‘Setup’ tab will bring open a new window outlining the path of the stating URL, Viewport size and a number of pre-start actions:
+Clicking into the ‘Edit’ tab will bring open a new window outlining the path of the stating URL, Viewport size and a number of pre-start actions:

 - Generate Item